Workshops for Teachers and Choirs

 Re-defining the Choral Warm-up

 The choral warm-up is a vital component to every choral rehearsal.
-Students not only prepare and engage the entire body for singing, but also learn foundational musical and vocal knowledge and skills.
+Students not only prepare and engage the entire body for singing, but also learn foundational skills in musicianship, vocal technique, and artistry.
 These skills can then be transferred and expanded upon in future learning experiences.
-We then can define this as the Choral Tech-Up; technique building for choirs throughout the entire rehearsal.
+We then can re-define this as the Choral Tech-Up; technique building for choirs throughout the entire rehearsal.

 Estill Voice Training Introductory Workshop